 Manual filter manipulations should always be followed by the taking of a new set of flat fields, but if for some reason old flats need to be used it is important to check that these were taken with the same filter orientation.
 Which magazine a filter was loaded from is logged in the image headers (keyword INS.FILT1.NO: magazine 'A' contains filter positions 1-6; magazine 'B' positions 7-12).

-The current order in which the filters are stored in the instrument is shown in Table 4
+Changing from one filter to the next is faster when the filter is in the opposite magazine, since this allows to perform parallel motions of both filters (inserting one, removing the other one).
+The typical time for filter exchange is one minute for filters between different magazines, and two minutes for filters in the same magazine.
+See also Table 9 which lists the OmegaCAM observing overheads.